-Air flow into or out of your home is the movement of air through gaps and holes in walls, the attic, crawl space, rim joists, doors, windows, and electrical outlets.
-The air leakage is a major problem in many homes, contributing to energy loss and discomfort.
+Airflow into or out of your home is the movement of air through gaps and holes in walls, the attic, crawl space, rim joists, doors, windows, and electrical outlets.
+This air leakage is a major problem in many homes, contributing to energy loss and discomfort.

-- Spray foam is sprayed in an open cavity, like in new construction, attics, crawl spaces and rim joists, in a liquid state.
+- Spray foam is sprayed in an open cavity, like in new construction, attics, crawl spaces, rim joists, and pole barns, in a liquid state.
 The spray foam then expands and fills the cavity.

-- Injection foam is pumped into an existing cavity, like walls and cathedral ceilings, which makes it great for insulating existing homes.
+- Injection foam is pumped into an existing cavity, like walls, which makes it great for insulating existing homes.

 Spray foam can be either open cell or closed cell foam insulation.

-- Closed cell spray foam is a much more dense and heavy structure.
+- Closed cell spray foam is a much more dense and heavy composition.
 It creates a dense surface that is more resistant to weathering and temperature change.

 Fiberglass comes in batts and rolls.
-It can be placed in unfinished walls, floors and ceilings.
-It is fitted between studs, joists and beams.
+It can be placed in unfinished walls, floors, attics, and ceilings.
+Fiberglass insulation is fitted between studs, joists, and beams.

-Cellulose can be either loose-fill or blown in.
+Cellulose can be either loose-fill or blown-in.
 It is best used in enclosed existing walls or open new wall cavities.
-It can also be used in unfinished attic floors.
+Cellulose insulation can also be used in unfinished attic floors.

 What is the Process of Installing Insulation?

-- Cellulose insulation can be installed by one of two techniques.
-It can either be blown-in – loose-fill or dense pack – or spray applied – moisture added.
-The dry blown insulation can be installed by using a machine to blow the cellulose into the attic.
+The dry blown-in insulation can be installed by using a machine to blow the cellulose into the attic.
 It is usually a two man job, as one person feeds the cellulose into the machine, the other is blowing the insulation into the area to be insulated.